-Around 12 PM he called me and told me that repair for the fan is $585 and if a disagree, I will lose $150.
+Around 12 PM he called me and told me that repair for the fan is $585 and if I disagree, I will lose $150.
 He also said I need full strut assembly which need to be changed immediately.
-My car has been okay but he said I need it now. and if I agree with both repair he will give me %15 break.
+My car has been okay but he said I need it now and if I agree with both repair he will give me %15 break.
 We agreed $1,050 (Tax included).
 Around 4 PM, he called me that he needs $56 more because I needed new part.
 I went to the work place, saw that the mechanic while fixing a part has he had placed too much pressure, and broke it.
 I told the manager that I do not feel paying $56 for a part due to the mechanic's lack of patience (and competence) breaking the part.

-The manager started screaming and insulting me that "I don't care, you must pay we don't do anything here for free".
+The manager started screaming and insulting me that "I don't care, you must pay, we don't do anything here for free".
 Around 4:30, he comes back with a Bill of $1,186.
 When I told him even with unfair overcharge of $56, still it is not what we had agreed.
-He again, in front of all customers and other employees, started to call me "liar", and "Crook" and honestly I though he would hit me.
+He again, in front of all customers and other employees, started to call me "liar", and "Crook" and honestly I thought he would hit me.
 Finally, with the intervention of one of cashiers, he charged me $1,100.

-193- 205 SUNRISE HWY - BAYSHORE, NEW YORK -- I stopped by to browse for 2 vehicles at the above named dealership, and the sales person immediately started to size me up.
-Joking about credit scores when I asked about o% financing, and zero down which is how most financially savvy people purchase cars.
+193- 205 SUNRISE HWY - BAYSHORE, NEW YORK -- I stopped by to browse for 2 vehicles at the above-named dealership, and the salesperson immediately started to size me up.
+Joking about credit scores when I asked about 0% financing, and zero down which is how most financially savvy people purchase cars.
 Taking me for a test drive when I did not ask for one, doing other tasks for about 20 to 30 minutes, making jokes that I was on the phone too long, when I was calling my car insurance company to get quotes for the new cars.
-I had to put him in his place in front of customers, managers and co workers our credit scores are 800+, well paying government jobs, and cash on hand to buy.
+I had to put him in his place in front of customers, managers and co-workers.
+Our credit scores are 800+, well-paying government jobs, and cash on hand to buy.

 I think they don't want people to ask questions, they just sell whatever product to anybody without really listening to customers and not respecting how customers do research and purchase items.
 They have a huge market of people with low income, low credit scores and just a lack of knowledge on finances.